Robotics-Club-IIT-BHU/Summer-Camp-2022-Phase-1/Masters in PyBullet/Part 1 - Installation/2 - Starter Code.md

 11.**disconnect**: You can disconnect from a physics server.
 A 'DIRECT' or 'GUI' physics server will shutdown.
 A separate (out-of-process) physics server will keep on running.
 See also 'resetSimulation' to remove all items.

 # Task for the part:
 Set gravity to -g.
-Spawn 8 spheres (sphere.urdf is given) at 8 positions at some height say, 10.
+Spawn 8 spheres (sphere.urdf is given, make sure to give its relative path in the python file) at 8 positions at some height say, 10.
 When they fall down, respawn them at some new locations at same height, such that some beautiful pattern is created as follows:

 https://user-images.githubusercontent.com/77807055/170809439-1bffc9c6-92e3-4e20-b0d5-f5d119673a67.mp4